 Developing new critical voices in Hull

 The New Critics Programme is at the heart of our efforts to encourage critical discourse in Hull.
-Every year we will develop two new local critics with support from the best theatre writers in the country, including Lyn Gardner (The Guardian), Natasha Tripney (The Stage) and Alice Saville (Exeunt Magazine).
+Every year we will develop two new local critics with support from some of the most-widely read theatre writers in the country, including Lyn Gardner (The Stage), Natasha Tripney (The Stage) and Alice Saville (Exeunt Magazine).

-Working with a number of regional theatres and companies including Hull Truck Theatre, West Yorkshire Playhouse, New Diorama Theatre and Paines Plough, Middle Child will arrange tickets and travel to attend performances.
-New critics’ responses will then be edited by Exeunt editor Alice Saville and published in Browse Magazine and other outlets.
+Working with a number of regional theatres and companies including Hull Truck Theatre, Middle Child will arrange tickets and travel to critique performances, with work published on the Hot Potato reviews website.

 This programme will also help to diversify the voices involved in theatre criticism by offering opportunities to those who may not otherwise be able to gain experience as a critic.
 We are also especially interested in developing new and alternative forms of theatre criticism, such as vlogging and podcasting.

 Workshops took place in July 2019.
 You can now read our new critics’ work on the Hot Potato website.

 How to apply